 The winner’s trophy was kindly provided by The Rotary Club of Devizes.
 The six competitors shared bursaries of £550 generously donated by Wansbroughs Solicitors of Devizes.

-To be eligible for entry competitors must either reside in the County, go to school or college within the County or take music lessons within the County.
+The 4th Young Musician of Wiltshire competition will be held on Saturday, 30 November 2019.
+Again, those competing will be selected by the Eisteddfod Committee following success during the festival itself on 21-23 November.
+To be eligible for entry competitors must either reside in the county, go to school or college in Wiltshire or take music lessons within the county.